The ABCs of RN to BSN: New Skills, More Opportunities

-William Peace University offers the only RN to BSN program in North Carolina’s Research Triangle.
+William Peace University offers one of the only RN to BSN program in North Carolina’s Research Triangle.

-Our unique partnerships with Wake Med, UNC Rex Healthcare and UNC Physicians Network mean you’ll be getting real-world, tangible knowledge and know-how every step of the way.
-Starting last year, registered nurses who hold an Associate’s Degree in Nursing or Diploma can affordably earn their bachelor’s degree with flexible class schedules, including online, on-site and on-campus options.
+Our unique partnerships with Wake Med, UNC Rex Healthcare and UNC Physicians Network mean you’ll be getting real-world, tangible nursing education knowledge and know-how every step of the way.
+Starting last year, registered nurses who hold an Associate’s Degree in Nursing or Diploma can affordably earn their bachelor’s degree with flexible class schedules, including 100% online or the option to choose hybrid with some on-campus options.
 Our comprehensive, accelerated program is open to registered nurses (with a current, valid RN license in North Carolina).
-Qualifying applicants may be eligible to transfer up to 90 credits to the program.
+Qualifying applicants may be eligible to transfer up to 90 credits to the accelerated nursing program.
 And you could complete it by this time next year.
 So your future could get started sooner than you think.